Are Annuities a Safe Retirement Investment?

 What Risks Come with Annuities

-There are risks to be aware of when considering buying an annuity.
-One potential concern is your access to the money you placed into the annuity.
-There may be a penalty if you attempt to cash out the annuity or take out money that you have already placed within it.
+One potential important concern when purchasing an annuity is your access to the money you placed into it.
+There may be a penalty if you attempt to cash out the annuity or take out money that you have already placed within it

 You also typically will not have access to the principal or money you put into the annuity once you begin receiving payments.